rankutah/blog/sites/rank-utah/content/utah-local-seo-strategy.md

 Keyword research is one of the most important parts of on-page SEO.

 It’s how you line up each page of your website with what real people are actually searching for.
-If the page doesn’t match the words customers use, it usually won’t rank — even if the page looks great.
+If the page doesn’t match the words customers use, it’s much harder for it to rank — even if the page looks great.

 Pick one primary topic per page.